Ammi Hondo

+Career

 She won a bronze medal at the 2019 World Para Alpine Skiing Championships in the downhill competition.

 She also participated in the women's super combined and women's super-G competitions as well as the women's slalom and women's giant slalom competitions at the 2018 Winter Paralympics.

-She also competed at the 2022 Winter Paralympics held in Beijing, China.
+She also competed at the 2022 Winter Paralympics held in Beijing, China and the 2026 Winter Paralympics held in Milan and Cortina d'Ampezzo, Italy.